uncbiag/mermaid/docs/source/notes/howto_own_registration.rst

 Writing a similarity measure
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Similarity measures are derived from :class:`SimilarityMeasure`.
-To create a new similarity measure simply derive your own class from :class:`SimilarityMeasure` and implement the method :meth:`compute_similarity`.
+Similarity measures are derived from :class:`SimilarityMeasureSingleImage`.
+To create a new similarity measure simply derive your own class from :class:`SimilarityMeasureSingleImage` and implement the method :meth:`compute_similarity`.
 Assume you want to rewrite the sum of squared difference SSD similarity measure then this class will look as follows:

 .. code:: python

-   class MySSD(SimilarityMeasure):
+   class MySSD(SimilarityMeasureSingleImage):
        def compute_similarity(self,I0,I1,I0Source=None,phi=None):
            sigma = 0.1
            return ((I0 - I1) ** 2).sum() / (sigma**2) * self.volumeElement

-Here, `self.volumeElement` is defined in the base class :class:`SimilarityMeasure` and indicates the volume occupied by a pixel or voxel.
+Here, `self.volumeElement` is defined in the base class :class:`SimilarityMeasureSingleImage` and indicates the volume occupied by a pixel or voxel.

+Note that the parameter I0 and I1 have the format of XxYxZ.
+Check out base class :class`SimilarityMeasure` if parameter format of BxCxXxYxZ is needed, where B means batch and C means Channel.

 As the machinery to include the similarity measure into all available registration methods is rather heavy, there is a convenience method which can be accessed through the optimizer interface.